binerogroup/documentation/networking/openvpn.rst

 Here you will pick a suitable name that will be prefixed to all resources that will be deployed by this template.
-Select your SSH keys and enter one or more (comma separated) IP-ranges (in CIDR-notation) that will be allowed to access the pfSense WebUI and SSH server for administrative access (this can be changed later, see :ref:`openvpn-admin-ranges`).
-You may enter "0.0.0.0/0" here to allow administrative access from ANYWHERE (not recommended).
+Select your SSH keys and enter one or more (comma separated) IP-ranges in CIDR-notation that will be allowed to access the pfSense WebUI and SSH server for administrative access (this can be changed later, see :ref:`openvpn-admin-ranges`).
+You may enter ``0.0.0.0/0`` here to allow administrative access from ANYWHERE (not recommended).

-Select the availability zone where your private network is located (if you did not specifically pick a different zone, this will be the default "europe-se-1a") and pick your private network.
-You can then choose a flavour to use for the pfSense instance.
-The default (tiny) "gp.1x2" flavour should be good enough for most use cases.
+Select the availability zone where your private network is located (if you did not specifically pick a different zone, this will be the default ``europe-se-1a``) and pick your private network.
+You can then choose a flavor to use for the pfSense instance.
+The default flavor should be good enough for most use cases.

-After clicking :guilabel:`Launch` you should see the service stack listed with the status "CREATE IN PROGRESS".
+After clicking :guilabel:`Launch` you should see the service stack listed with the status ``CREATE IN PROGRESS``.
 Allow a few minutes for service creation to complete (you may have to refresh your browser window to see updated status).
-After the service stack has been created (Stack status: "CREATE COMPLETE", you may open its info view by clicking the "card".
+After the service stack has been created (Stack status: ``CREATE COMPLETE``), you may open its info view by clicking the "card".
 Here you will be presented with a URL to the pfSense WebUI.
-Copy the value from the "mgmt_url" output and open the URL in your browser.
+Copy the value from the ``mgmt_url`` output and open the URL in your browser.
 As the WebUI uses a self-signed certificate by default, your browser will display a warning before opening the site (select :menuselection:`Advanced --> Accept the Risk and Continue` if you are using Mozilla Firefox).
-Default username/password for the WebUI is admin/pfsense.
+Default username/password for the WebUI is ``admin``/``pfsense``.

-After login you may want to change the default password to something else (the WebUI will provide instructions for doing this in a notice close to the top of the page).
+After login you may want to change the default password to something else.
+The WebUI will provide guidance for how to do this in a notice close to the top of the page).

 .. _openvpn-client-export: